 10% of $50,000 = $5,000).
 Thus, the lower your AGI, the greater the deduction.

 The IRS also uses AGI to prevent taxpayer fraud when you submit your federal tax return electronically.
-So when you e-file your federal tax return, you will need your AGI to digitally sign and verify your identity or set up a Personal Identification Number (PIN) for your verification.
+So when youyour federal tax return, you will need your AGI to digitally sign and verify your identity or set up a Personal Identification Number (PIN) for your verification.

 Since AGI is essentially your gross income minus your adjustments to income, some people refer to it as a net income.
 But your adjusted gross income is different from net income.
 While AGI is the 'total taxable income' of an individual, net income refers to the 'total after-tax' income.
-Net income helps companies determine how efficient they operate, but AGI helps the IRS determine how to process an individual's taxes for the year.
+Net income helps companies determine how efficiently they operate, but AGI helps the IRS determine how to process an individual's taxes for the year.
+We also explained another metric about evaluating the operating efficiency.
+You can find it in the NOPAT calculator.

 AGI is also the starting point to arrive at your modified adjusted gross income (MAGI).
 It is generally the AGI with certain excluded income added back.
-MAGI determines eligibility for other significant tax benefits, including whether you can make tax-deductible contributions to an individual retirement account or contribute to a Roth IRA.
+MAGI determines eligibility for other significant tax benefits, including whether you can make tax-deductible contributions to an individual retirement account (described in the IRA calculator) or contribute to a Roth IRA.

-Before you begin computing your AGI for tax purposes, you may want to find out if you need to file a tax return for the year.
+Before you begin computing your AGI for tax purposes, you may want to find outfor the year.
 Nevertheless, the IRS recommends that you always file your tax return because if you do not owe the government, the government may be owing you, which means you're eligible for a tax refund.

 You can calculate your AGI for the year using the following formula: